LOST-STATS/lost-stats.github.io/Model_Estimation/GLS/gmm.md

   - **Rank Condition**: The $K \times L$ matrix of derivatives $\bar{G}_n(\theta_0)$ will have full column rank, $L$.
 - Any positive semi-definite weight matrix $\hat{W}$ will produce an asymptotically consistent estimator for $\theta$, but we want to choose the weight matrix that gives estimates the smallest asymptotic variance.
 There are various methods for choosing $\hat{W}$ outlined [here](https://en.wikipedia.org/wiki/Generalized_method_of_moments#Implementation), which are various iterative processes
 - [Sargan-Hansen J-Test](https://en.wikipedia.org/wiki/Generalized_method_of_moments#Sargan%E2%80%93Hansen_J-test) can be used to test the specification of the model, by determining whether the sample moments are sufficiently close to zero
-- The small sample properties of GMM are not great, consider (bootstrapping)[({{ "Model_Estimation/Statistical_Inference/Nonstandard_Errors/bootstrap_se.html" | relative_url }})] or set $\hat{W} = I$ (See Hayashi, Econometrica pg 215)
+- The small sample properties of GMM are not great, consider (bootstrapping)[({{ "Model_Estimation/Statistical_Inference/Nonstandard_Errors/bootstrap_se.html" | relative_url }})] or set $\hat{W} = I$ (See Hayashi, Econometrics pg 215)

 ## Also Consider

 - Under certain moment conditions, GMM is equivalent to many other estimators that are used more commonly.
 These include...
   - **[OLS]({{ "Model_Estimation/OLS/simple_linear_regression.html" | relative_url }})** if $E[x_i(y_i - x_i^\prime\beta)]=0$
   - **[Instrumental Variables]({{ "Model_Estimation/Research_Design/instrumental_variables.html" | relative_url }})** if $E[z_i(y_i - x_i^\prime\beta)]=0$
 - Maximum likelihood estimation is also a specific case of GMM that makes assumptions about the distributions of the parameters.
-This gives maximum likelihood better small sample properties
+This gives maximum likelihood better small sample properties, at the cost of the stronger assumptions

 # Implementations